 Hydroponics / Hydro – A horticultural technique involving no soil as the medium for the plant.
 Plants are grown in water instead and while may have a membrane or some medium initially they then sit with their roots submerged in water and their food is delivered via nutrients added to the system and air bubbling up from an air stone.
 This process gives the grower more control over nutrient absorption and can allow for a cleaner less earthy flavor.

 Indica – Cannabis Indica as it is scientifically known is one of the three main branches of Cannabis.
 Originating from Asia and the Middle East the plants produce a different effect to their Sativa siblings.
 The plants produce a more relaxed high and grow shorter yet bushier and have more concentrated buds.

-Kief – A collection of trichomes from cannabis that accumilates in containers or is collected in the bottom collector tray of a high quality grinder.
+Kief – A collection of trichomes from cannabis that accumulates in containers or is collected in the bottom collector tray of a high-quality grinder.
 These crystals are small and concentrated in THC / Cannabinoids.
 This can be pressed into hash or sprinkled into a joint.
 Or even roll your buds in it to make those crazy dusty space balls you see on the gram.
-Kief can also be collected en-masse during the harvesting / cropping process to collect large amounts for hash production.
+Kief can also be collected en-masse during the harvesting/cropping process to collect large amounts for hash production.

 Kush – A Cannabis lineage that began in the Hindu Kush Mountains along the Afghanistan and Pakistans border.
-Originally mostly if to completely indica strain though many varieties and crosses have been made since which of course contain varying sativa qualities.
-Kush is known for having a unique aroma and remains highly popularity among ‘canna’sseurs and cultivators.
+Originally mostly if to completely indica strain though many varieties and crosses have been made since which of course contain varying Sativa qualities.
+Kush is known for having a unique aroma and remains highly popular among ‘canna’sseurs and cultivators.

 Nutes / Nutrients – Refers to the organic or chemical/artificial nutrients used in the horticulture and cultivation of Cannabis plants and grows of all sizes.